Regional Entry Scheme

 Combine adjustment factors

-You can receive a maximum of 10 additional points combined across five adjustment factor schemes, excluding the following degrees
+You can receive a maximum of 10 additional points combined across seven schemes, excluding the following degrees:

-- Bachelor of Psychology (Honours) and its double degrees; and
+- Bachelor of Psychology (Honours) and its double degrees

-for which you can receive a maximum of 6 additional points; and
+for which you can receive a maximum of six additional points.

 - Bachelor of Clinical Science